Biofriendly Road Trip Tips for Summer

 Pack smart: While most people have items they “must have” on trips, you’re going to want to pack smart when going on a road trip.
 In addition to packing lightly, try to avoid hauling cargo on the roof of your vehicle.
 In some cases, hauling items in a roof rack or roof-top cargo box can lower fuel economy up to 25 percent.

 Follow posted speed limit signs: Adhering to the speed limit will help keep you and your family safe.
 It will also help with gas mileage.

-Choose a proven liquid fuel catalyst: While some people may be unaware of the benefits of using a proven liquid fuel catalyst, we at Biofriendly Corporation are well versed on this subject.
-Our patented liquid fuel catalyst, Green Plus®, has been proven to not only reduce the harmful vehicle emissions, but increase fuel economy and improve engine power too.
+Choose a proven energy transition fuel: While some people may be unaware of the benefits of using an energy transition fuel, we at Biofriendly Corporation are well versed on this subject.
+Green Plus®, has been proven to not only reduce the harmful vehicle emissions, but increase fuel economy and improve engine power too.
 Adding just a small amount to your gas tank each time you fill up can reduce emissions up to 45 percent.
 Talk about being good for the environment!

 Avoid idling: Idling is simply a way for your vehicle to use gas without getting you closer to your intended destination.
 When making a road trip, it is important you minimize idle time as much as possible.
 Turn off your vehicle rather than leave it idling.
 Use your GPS to avoid heavy traffic and congestion.

 Map your route: Like using your GPS when going on a road trip, mapping your route can help you save gas and time.
 It will also generally reduce the harmful emissions being released into the environment.
 Mapping your route may allow you to avoid road construction, get around traffic and accidents, in addition to finding the most direct route to your final destination.